 That’s a lot of ground for a simple sentence to cover.
 So, exercise every ounce of concision, pack the core benefit with only the good stuff, and keep it short and sweet.
 Double check that every word has a purpose and make sure everything relates directly to what you learned from the customer research.

 Most importantly, this core benefit should focus on that emotional connection between you and your audience.
-“Save time and reducing stress” won’t connect with your audience as well as “face each day prepared and confident.”
+“Save time and reduce stress” won’t connect with your audience as well as “face each day prepared and confident.”

 Extra tip: your core benefit is not a mission statement